alidcastano/alidcastano-jekyll/_inner-library/bookshelf/derekSivers-AnythingYouWant.md

 You don't always want your company to be big--it creates headaches.
 You have to deal with media, investors, etc....
 Isn't happiness the goal?

+*Business is not about money.
+It's about making dreams come true for others and for yourself.*

 Make your company as big as you want it to be (in fact, Sivers wanted his company to stay small but because of the value he provided, it grew anyway).

-Make your role what you want it to be. *Anything you hate, somebody else loves.* Delegate the task (but don't abdicate).
+Make your role what you want it to be.
+Anything you hate, somebody else loves.
+Delegate the task (but don't abdicate).

----